paulfioravanti/paulfioravanti.github.io/_drafts/using-c-plus-plus-bitcoin-libraries-in-elixir.md

 This blog post was borne out of a lot of trial and error and frustration, mostly due to me not being able to C++ my way out of a paper bag without a [Stack Overflow][] safety net.
-So, I hope it at least assists someone who may be attempting to try something similar, or is reading _[Mastering Bitcoin][mastering-bitcoin-affiliate-link]_ as well.
+Regardless, I hope it at least assists someone who may be attempting to try something similar, or is reading _[Mastering Bitcoin][mastering-bitcoin-affiliate-link]_ as well.
 I have no doubt that I'm doing it wrong when it comes to C++, so if you have any improvement suggestions, please leave a comment.
 If you want to keep tabs on my gradual